RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

 ## Acknowledgments

-Bravo to the work done on https://github.com/dccastro/Morpho-MNIST that allows us the find an interesting dataset and established groundtruth measure for our generated data
+Bravo to the work done on https://github.com/dccastro/Morpho-MNIST that allows us to find an interesting dataset and established groundtruth measurements for our generated data

 Bravo also to https://github.com/eriklindernoren/PyTorch-GAN to share the pytorch implementation of usefull GANs

+And Bravo to https://github.com/abdulfatir/gan-metrics-pytorch.git that implemented a great FID score for MNIST dataset